zeek/zeek/frameworks/configuration.rst

 .. rst-class:: opening

-Bro includes a "configuration framework" that allows updating script options dynamically at runtime.
+Zeek includes a "configuration framework" that allows updating script options dynamically at runtime.
 This functionality consists of several components: an "option" declaration, the ability to specify input files to enable changing the value of options at